About

 How to get involved

-The Engagement Group has calls the 1st and 3rd Wednesday at 1 PM ET.
-If you want to contribute or help the group engage other research computing and data professionals who are not yet represented, please contact co-Chairs Julie Ma, MGHPCC, Chris Reidy, U Arizona, and Claire Mizumoto, UC San Diego; or contact all.
+The Engagement Group has calls on the 1st and 3rd Wednesdays at 1 PM ET.
+If you want to contribute or help the group engage other research computing and data professionals who are not yet represented, please contact co-Chairs Julie Ma (MGHPCC) and Chris Reidy (U Arizona) or contact all.

 CaRCC Advisory Committee